Encapsule-Annex/jsgraph/README.md

 - Directed graph tranposition algorithm (i.e. flip the edges).
 - Breadth-first visit and search algorithms (full, non-recursive implementation with edge classification).
 - Depth-first visit and search algorithms (full, non-recursive implementation with edge classicication).
-- Core algorithms leverage the  for easy use and extension.
+- Core algorithms leverage the [visitor patter](https://en.wikipedia.org/wiki/Visitor_pattern) for easy use and extension.
 - Core breadth and depth-first traversal algorithms now support termination allowing for derived code to operate efficiently on large in-memory structures.
 - Request/response object style API with helpful diagnostic error messages.
 Implementation does not throw or use exceptions.
 - Implementation backed by 470 tests and Travis CI.